-Source: Top Level Appointments Committee (TLAC) Fourth Report to the Minister for Public Expenditure and Reform, 2015 Developments & Trends
+Source: Top Level Appointments Committee (TLAC) Fifth Report to the Minister for Public Expenditure and Reform, 2016 Developments & Trends

-- Roughly 80 per cent of top level appointments are filled from within the civil service. - The proportion of top level posts filled by private sector applicants reached a high of 21 per cent in 2012, but has dropped each year since then, and was at 3 per cent in 2015. - The proportion of top level posts filled from the wider public service rose from 5 per cent in 2012 to 17 per cent in 2015.
+- Between 2012 and 2015, roughly 80 per cent of top-level appointments were filled from within the civil service.
+This dropped to just over 60 per cent in 2016. - The proportion of top-level posts filled by private sector applicants reached a high of 21 per cent in 2012.
+It has dropped each year since then, to as low as 3 per cent in 2015.
+But in 2016 the proportion increased to 17 per cent. - The proportion of top-level posts filled from the wider public service has been rising, from 5 per cent in 2012 to 22 percent in 2016.

-14 Top level appointments covers the most senior positions in the civil service - at assistant secretary general level and upwards.
+&lt;sup>14 Top level appointments covers the most senior positions in the civil service - at assistant secretary general level and upwards.